MicrosoftDocs/win32/desktop-src/Msi/ice93.md

 ---
-Description: 'ICE93 issues a warning if a custom action uses the same name as a standard action.
-For a list of all standard action names, see Standard Actions Reference.' ms.assetid: '1c1ff9bf-84a2-45ac-b464-ecc42a4d2d84'
+Description: ICE93 issues a warning if a custom action uses the same name as a standard action.
+For a list of all standard action names, see Standard Actions Reference. ms.assetid: 1c1ff9bf-84a2-45ac-b464-ecc42a4d2d84
 title: ICE93
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ICE93